 How Can You Minimize Credit Damage Right Now?

 If you are currently facing foreclosure in Florida, the single most impactful decision you can make for your credit is to pursue an alternative that avoids the foreclosure notation entirely.
 The comparison table above shows that selling before foreclosure or getting a loan modification produces the least credit damage and zero waiting period for a future mortgage.
-Barrett Henry, a REALTOR with 23+ years of real estate experience at REMAX Collective, helps Florida homeowners evaluate which option minimizes credit damage based on their specific equity position, timeline, and financial goals.
+If you need temporary relief while you plan, forbearance can pause payments without additional credit damage beyond existing late marks.
+Whether you are in Tampa, Orlando, Jacksonville, or anywhere in Florida, Barrett Henry — a REALTOR with 23+ years of real estate experience at REMAX Collective — helps homeowners evaluate which option minimizes credit damage based on their specific equity position, timeline, and financial goals.

 Key Takeaways